OpusCapita/react-crudeditor/README.md

 state | `{}` | Full/sliced to-be-displayed [View State](#editorcomponent-propsviewstate)

 If View State is sliced, not given or `{}`, all not-mentioned properties retain their current values (or default values in case of initial View rendering).

+### I18n for model definition

+Actual texts for model name (shown in the header) and field labels as well as section or tab labels, are defined as an object in `translations` prop of model definition object.
+The shape of translations object should correspond to preferred format for [@opuscapita/i18n](https://github.com/OpusCapita/i18n) library.

+Message keys convention:

+1. Model name is defined by `model.name` key.
+1. Model tabs labels are defined by keys with the following pattern: `model.tab.TAB_NAME`.
+1. Model sections labels are defined by keys with the following pattern: `model.section.SECTION_NAME`.
+1. Model fields labels are defined by keys with the following pattern: `model.field.FIELD_NAME`.
+1. Messages for custom field validation errors are defined by keys with the following pattern: `model.field.FIELD_NAME.error.ERROR_ID`.

+If no translation is defined in model definition for some field/section/tab, the corresponding label is obtained by convertion from camelcase id/name to titlecase message.
+For example, `maxOrderValue` is displayed as `Max Order Value`.

+Crud editor requires `i18n` prop in context with [I18nManager](https://github.com/OpusCapita/i18n) as a value.

 ## Redux Store